12 Industrials Stocks Moving In Monday's After-Market Session

 Losers

-Pioneer Power Solutions (NASDAQ:PPSI) stock declined by 1.71% to $4.62.
-Today's trading volume for this security ended up closing at 8.7K shares, which is 0.09 percent of its average volume over the last 100 days.
-The company's market cap stands at $40.3 million.
+Arlo Technologies (NYSE:ARLO) stock declined by 1.66% to $8.31.
+Today's trading volume for this security ended up closing at 81.5K shares, which is 4.73 percent of its average volume over the last 100 days.
+The company's market cap stands at $656.7 million.

-Sino-Global Shipping (NASDAQ:SINO) stock declined by 1.43% to $3.45.
-Trading volume for this security closed at 14.6K, accounting for 3.64% of its average full-day volume over the last 100 days.
-The market value of their outstanding shares is at $15.3 million.

 Posted-In: After-Hours Center Movers